rudderlabs/terraform-provider-rudderstack/docs/resources/destination_vwo.md

 Optional:

-- `blacklist` (List of String) Enter the event names to be blacklisted.
+- `blacklist` (List of String) Enter the event names to be denylisted.
-- `whitelist` (List of String) Enter the event nams to be whitelisted.
+- `whitelist` (List of String) Enter the event nams to be allowlisted.

 <a id="nestedblock--config--use_native_sdk"></a>